nilseuropa/dosmnt/dos/README.md

 * `-C COMx` – pick `COM1`-`COM4` (defaults to `COM1` / 0x3F8).
 * `-B baud` – override the serial speed (defaults to `115200`).
+* `-c` – allow run-length compression when the Linux host requests it.

 You can also stick the value right after the flag (`-B57600`, `-CCOM2`) if you prefer DOS-style concatenated switches.